William Stewart (British Army officer, born 1774): Early military career

-Shortly after Stewart's twenty-seventh birthday he was appointed to command the 895 soldiers (114 from the Rifle Corps and 781 from the 49th Regiment) that were to serve as marines in the fleet sent to the Baltic in 1801.
-He was stationed on the quarterdeck of Admiral Nelson's flagship HMS Elephant throughout the great naval Battle of Copenhagen on 2 April 1801.
-Nelson reported that "The Honourable Colonel Stewart did me the favour to be aboard the Elephant; and himself, with every officer and soldier under his orders, shared with pleasure the toils and dangers of the day" (Stewart's detachment lost 4 dead and 6 wounded).
+Shortly after Stewart's 27th birthday he was appointed to command the 895 troops (114 from the Experimental Corps of Riflemen and 781 from the 49th (the Hertfordshire) Regiment of Foot) that served as supplementary marines on the British fleet sent to the Baltic in early 1801.
+He was stationed on the quarterdeck of Vice-Admiral of the Blue Sir Horatio Nelson's flagship HMS Elephant at the Battle of Copenhagen on 2 April 1801.
+Nelson reported that "The Honourable Colonel Stewart did me the favour to be aboard the Elephant; and himself, with every officer and soldier under his orders, shared with pleasure the toils and dangers of the day" (Stewart's troops lost 4 killed and 6 wounded).